oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/06-setup-function/setup-function.md

 ## 1. Configure Virtual Cloud Network

+A Virtual Cloud Network (VCN) and a Subnet is required to provision an OCI Function resource.

 - Go to Virtual Cloud Network and create a **VCN**.
 For IPv4 CIDR Blocks, the recommended one **10.0.0.0/16** can be used:

   ![](./images/Set-Fn1.png)